 Complete Teacher Fellow Information form (click here for Teacher Fellows Information Form)

-In order to be considered for admission to the Teacher Fellows Program your application to the Graduate College and all required documents (resume, reference forms, and background check) must be received on or before April 1, 2014
+In order to be considered for admission to the Teacher Fellows Program your application to the Graduate College and all required documents (resume, reference forms, statement of purpose, and background check) must be received on or before April 1, 2015

 After the deadline in April, the Selection Committee will review all applications.
 Based upon your qualifications and the completeness of your file, the Committee will select those candidates who will interview with participating school district personnel.
 If selected as a candidate, you will be contacted by the Teacher Fellows Program to schedule an interview with participating districts.